-At balance date the Consolidated Entity's exposure to equity price risk for changes in equity price relates primarily to the Company's available for sale financial assets.
+The Consolidated Entity's exposure to equity price risk for changes in equity price relates primarily to the Company's available for sale financial assets.
+These assets were sold in the year ended 31 December 2016.
+Therefore, as at 31 December 2017 there is no material equity risk for the Company.